 Graduate Awards & Scholarships

 The Women and Gender Studies Graduate Research Award is given annually to a graduate student pursuing the women and gender studies certificate.
 The Award is meant to recognize excellence in graduate research and to support future scholarship in issues of women and gender.
-Recipients are expected to give a brief presentation on their research at a Women and Gender Studies event later that academic year.

 Eligibility: Graduate students from Texas Christian University or Brite Divinity School currently pursuing the Women and Gender Studies Certificate are eligible to apply.

-Calls for applications are sent out in the Fall semesters.
 Applicants will submit the following:

-Cover letter, outlining scholarly achievements (GPA; publications; professional presentations; and departmental, university, or professional awards, for example) and academic/career goals
+- Cover letter, outlining scholarly achievements (GPA; publications; professional presentations; and departmental, university, or professional awards, for example) and academic/career goals.

 - Application form, including signatures of your director of graduate studies and department or program chair, indicating your good standing in the program